lanl-preteam/yaml_config/doc/intro.rst

 Getting Started
 ===============

-YamlConfig is a set of utilities for strictly describing a YAML configuration file, loading it, and validating that the contents conform to the specification.
+Yaml Config is a set of utilities for strictly describing a YAML configuration file, loading it, and validating that the contents conform to the specification.
 It is also capable of taking the description and automatically producing an example configuration in the specified format, complete with comments.